-To be successful in your Sweden job search and getting the job you want, you need to prepare a Sweden cover letter and Sweden CV which you must email instantly to the prospective employers selected during a job search in Sweden.
+To be successful in your Sweden job search and get the job you want, you need to prepare a Sweden cover letter and Sweden CV which you must email instantly to the prospective employers selected during a job search in Sweden.

 When you receive an invitation to the Sweden job interview, you may apply for a Sweden visa and a Sweden work permit.
-Then prepare yourself for a job interview and take a look at Sweden dress code because how you dress is one of the most important attributes in not hired for available jobs.
+Then prepare yourself for a job interview and take a look at Sweden's dress code because how you dress is one of the most important attributes in not being hired for available jobs.